g0v-data/g0v-hackmd-archive/notes/7KIeOgmlTkiGHPreswTq0g.md

 :::
 - Describe your project's traction.
 What’s working?
 What evidence do you have that this technology solves a real problem?
 :::info
+### 最終版草稿
+This project builds on more than a decade of civic technology experimentation through Taiwan’s vTaiwan process.
+Since 2014, vTaiwan has facilitated deliberations on over 30 national policy issues, including ride-sharing regulation, fintech policy, and online alcohol sales.

+The vTaiwan model combines online opinion gathering with offline deliberative workshops, enabling citizens, government officials, and industry stakeholders to collaboratively explore policy solutions.
+Digital tools such as Pol.is and Mentimeter have helped collect and analyze large-scale public input, revealing areas of consensus across diverse groups.

+More recently, the community has explored AI-assisted sense-making.
+Through collaborations with organizations such as Chatham House and the AI Objectives Institute in the Democratic Inputs to AI project, large language models were used to analyze civic consultation data and support deliberation analysis.

+These efforts show that AI can significantly accelerate analysis of public input while helpinag facilitators detect consensus patterns, forming the foundation for a reusable deliberation infrastructure.
 ### V.2 草稿
 This project builds on more than a decade of civic technology experimentation through the vTaiwan process in Taiwan.
 Since 2014, vTaiwan has facilitated deliberations on over 30 national policy issues, including the regulation of ride-sharing platforms, fintech regulation, and online alcohol sales.